authelia/authelia/README.md

 For more details about the features, follow [Features](https://docs.authelia.com/features/).

+If you want to know more about the roadmap, follow [Roadmap](https://docs.authelia.com/roadmap).

 ## Proxy support

 Authelia works in combination with [nginx], [Traefik] or [HAProxy].
 It can be deployed on bare metal with